Australian Qualifications Framework (AQF) recognition

 Students and Applicants to Geelong Waterfront Campus Travel between campuses will be required to complete this combined degree.
 The Bachelor of Laws degree will be taught at Waterfront campus and the Bachelor of International Studies degree will be taught at the Waurn Ponds Campus.

 Build an international legal career and develop competitive skills with cross-cultural relevance in Deakin's Bachelor of Laws/Bachelor of International Studies.
-This combined course brings together two complementary areas of study so you can graduate with intercultural communication skills and legal expertise.
+This combined course brings together two complementary areas of study, developing your intercultural communication skills and legal expertise to prepare you for a global career.

 Want to take your legal career to the world stage?

-Our first-rate law school provides a competitive foundation in all major areas of law, including:
+Ranked the #3 law school in Victoria*, Deakin law school provides you with a strong foundation across major areas of law, including:

 contract law